taufek/blog/_posts/2020-06-03-fortify-cluster-with-bastion.markdown

 ssh -A admin@bastion.blog.taufek.dev
 ```

-Below is how the cluster looks like before without Bastion:
+Below is how the cluster looks like before, without Bastion:

 ![Cluster without Bastion](/images/cluster_without_bastion.png)

-And below is how it looks like now with Bastion:
+And below is how it looks like now, with Bastion:

 ![Cluster with Bastion](/images/cluster_with_bastion.png)